-Professor Rachel Webster AO FAA, from the University of Melbourne, was awarded as an Officer of the Order of Australia in this year's Australia Day Honours.
-Rachel was awarded "For distinguished service to education in the field of astrophysics, to astronomical research, and to young women scientists."

-Professor Tamara Davis AM, from the University of Queensland, for significant service to astrophysical science, to education, and to young astronomers.

-Professor Tim Bedding, from the University of Sydney, was elected as a Fellow of the Australian Academy of Science.
+- Professor Rachel Webster AO FAA, from the University of Melbourne, was awarded as an Officer of the Order of Australia in this year's Australia Day Honours.
+Rachel was awarded "For distinguished service to education in the field of astrophysics, to astronomical research, and to young women scientists." - Professor Tamara Davis AM, from the University of Queensland, for significant service to astrophysical science, to education, and to young astronomers. - Professor Tim Bedding, from the University of Sydney, was elected as a Fellow of the Australian Academy of Science.
 This is recognition of Tim's leadership in the field of asteroseismology and service to Australian science.
-He joins a distinguished group of the country's leading scientists.
+He joins a distinguished group of the country's leading scientists. - A/Professor Sergio Leon-Saval from the University of Sydney SAIL laboratory, won the Australian Optical Society John Love Award. - A/Professor Adam Deller, from Swinburne University, received the Australian Academy of Science 2020 Pawsey Medal. - Professor Lisa Kewley, from the Australian National University, received the 2020 US National Academy of Science James Craig Watson Medal.

-Meetings: The 2019 ASA Annual Scientific Meeting was held from the July 7-12 at the University of Queensland, co-hosted by Holger Baumgardt and Tamara Davis.
-This was the 56nd Scientific Meeting of the Astronomical Society of Australia.
+Meetings: The 2019 ASA Annual Scientific Meeting was held from the July 7-12 at the University of Queensland, with the organisation led by Holger Baumgardt and Tamara Davis.
+This was the 53rd Scientific Meeting of the Astronomical Society of Australia.

-234 people registered to attend the ASA Meeting at which there were 28 scientific sessions, 7 special meetings (Town Halls, AGM), 3 poster sparkler sessions, 1 public lecture, delivered by Kirsten Banks from UNSW.
+234 people registered to attend the ASA Meeting at which there were 28 scientific sessions, 7 special meetings (Town Halls, AGM), 3 poster sparkler sessions, and 1 public lecture delivered by Kirsten Banks from UNSW.

-The HWSA was co-hosted by UQ and USQ, and was held on Stradbroke Island with the theme of "Doit-yourself".
-There were 68 participants, with 38% being female, and being from an even spread of national institutions.
+The HWSA was co-hosted by UQ and USQ, and was held on Stradbroke Island with the theme of "Do-it-yourself".
+There were 68 participants, with 38% being female, representing an even spread of national institutions.

-APRIM 2020 was cancelled due to the COVID pandemic and the inability of international and interstate visitors to travel to Perth.
+APRIM 2020, due to be held 6-10 July 2020 in conjunction with the ASA's 2020 Annual Scientific Meeting, was cancelled due to the COVID-19 pandemic and the inability of international and interstate visitors to travel to Perth.
 The ASA thanks Dr George Heald, Dr Barbara Catinella, and their Organising Committee for their dedicated work.

-3. ASA events in 2019/2020
+4. ASA events in 2019/2020